getlantern/lantern/parser/README.markdown

 The filename argument is optional and is used for labelling errors, etc.

-src MUST be a UTF-8 string.
+src may be a string, a byte slice, a bytes.Buffer, or an io.Reader, but it MUST always be in UTF-8.

     // Parse some JavaScript, yielding a *ast.Program and/or an ErrorList program, err := parser.ParseFile(nil, "", `if (abc > 1) {}`, 0)